 What’s remarkable about this particular invented text is how far from the original it has metastasized, transposing it from fakelore to true folklore: it’s succeeded in masquerading as an authorless text for long enough that individual authors feel permitted to put their own touches on it.
 Of course, the Internet only speeds up such folk processing.
 I counted at least seven versions of “Apache Wedding Blessing” besides Arnold’s — it seems that every wedding officiant who’s used it has modified it to make it seem either more ancient and traditional or more palatable to the modern couple.

-The folklore/fakelore conversation is not limited to Native Americans.
+These issues are not restricted to whites.
+Back to the folklore/fakelore conversation, we discover that it isn’t limited to Native Americans.
 Some argue that the ancient Hawaiian spiritual tradition – Ho’oponopono – was actually invented by a white man in 1935.

 Now I’ll offer further complexity, and for a specific reason.
 When it comes to issues of spiritual belief and practice, we modern people, despite our claims to being comfortable with nuance, are actually obsessed with reducing complex issues to the sound bites of simplicity and literalization.